supernoter/noter/docs/index.md

 # About

-NOTER is a minimalistic, themable markdown editor that seamlessly integrates with large-language models.
+NOTER is a [open source](https://github.com/supernoter/noter), minimalistic, themable markdown editor that seamlessly integrates with large-language models.
 If you happen to run [ollama](https://ollama.com/) locally, NOTER will automatically connect to the instance.

 # Installation